francois-vincent/clingon/README.rst

     $ python script.py toto titi -f another_value -s 10 -t 16 9 -l
     $ python script.py -?

-You only have to follow some simple rules when defining your
+You just have to follow some simple rules when defining your
 parameters:

-Required parameters are defined as basic positional python parameters (like the 2 first in the example above).
+Required parameters are defined first, as basic positional python parameters (like the 2 first in the example above).
 Options are defined as python keyword parameters, they have default values (like the 4 last parameters above).
 As you can see, the Python parameter semantics is easily mapped